-- Federal Agencies (OSHA, NIOSH) prioritizing Workplace Violence Prevention Plan Development and Implementation - Growing trend in de-escalation trainings and expectations in nearly all human services organizations - Media coverage uptrend in use-of-force vs. de-escalation events driving agency initiatives
+- Federal Agencies (OSHA, NIOSH) prioritizing Workplace Violence Prevention Plan Development and Implementation - Growing trend in "De-escalation" trainings and expectations in nearly all human services organizations - Media coverage uptrend in "Use-Of-Force" vs. De-Escalation events driving agency initiatives

-The Importance of Crisis De-escalation Training and Skills: Statistics
+The Importance of Crisis De-escalation Training & Skills: Statistics

-- Healthcare workers are 4 times more likely to be victims of workplace violence than those in non-healthcare fields - Violence rates for psychiatric aides are 69 times higher than the national rate of violence in the workplace - Violence rates for psychiatric technicians are 38 times higher than the national rate of violence in the workplace - Police officers and sheriff's patrol officers experience 151.3 incidence rate per 10,000 full-time, equivalent workers, with corrections officers presented at an ever larger rate.
+- Health care workers are 4 times more likely to be victims of workplace violence than those in non-healthcare fields - Violence rates for psychiatric aides are 69 times higher than the national rate of violence in the workplace - Violence rates for psychiatric technicians are 38 times higher than the national rate of violence in the workplace - Police officers and sheriff's patrol officers experience 151.3 incidence rate per 10,000 full-time, equivalent workers, with Corrections Officers presented with an ever larger rate.